Monsieur Verdoux: Production

-Fellow American actor-writer-director Orson Welles received a 'story by' credit in the film.
+Fellow American actor-writer-director Orson Welles received a 'Based on an idea by' credit in the film.
 Chaplin and Welles disagreed on the exact circumstances that led to the film's production, although both men agreed that Welles initially approached Chaplin with the idea of having Chaplin star in a film as either a character based on Henri Landru or Landru himself.
 However, from there, both men's stories diverge considerably.

 Welles claimed that he was developing a film of his own and was inspired to cast Chaplin as a character based on Landru.
 Chaplin initially agreed, but he later backed out at the last minute, not wanting to act for another director.
 Chaplin later offered to buy the script from him, and as Welles was in desperate need of money, he signed away all rights to Chaplin.
 According to Welles, Chaplin then rewrote several major sections, including the ending; the only specific scene to which Welles laid claim was the opening.
 Welles acknowledged that Chaplin claimed to have no memory of receiving a script from Welles, and believed Chaplin was telling the truth when he said this.

-Chaplin claimed that Welles came to his house with the idea of doing a "series of documentaries, one to be on the celebrated French murderer, Bluebeard Landru," which he thought would be a wonderful dramatic part for Chaplin.
+Chaplin claimed that Welles came to his house with the idea of doing a "series of documentaries, one to be on the celebrated French murderer, Bluebeard Landru", which he thought would be a wonderful dramatic part for Chaplin.
 Chaplin was initially interested, as it would provide him with an opportunity for a more dramatic role, as well as saving him the trouble of having to write the film himself.
 However, Chaplin claimed that Welles then explained that the script had not yet been written and he wanted Chaplin's help to do so.
-As a result, Chaplin dropped out of Welles' project.
+As a result, Chaplin dropped out of Welles's project.
 Very shortly thereafter, the idea struck Chaplin that Landru's story would make a good comedy.
-Chaplin then telephoned Welles and told him that while his new idea had nothing to do with Welles' proposed documentary or with Landru, he was willing to pay Welles $5,000 in order to "clear everything."
+Chaplin then telephoned Welles and told him that, while his new idea had nothing to do with Welles's proposed documentary or with Landru, he was willing to pay Welles $5,000 in order to "clear everything".
 After negotiations, Welles accepted on the terms that he would receive a "story by" screen credit.
 Chaplin later stated that he would have insisted on no screen credit at all had he known that Welles would eventually try to take credit for the idea.